 Year 4 Autumn 2

 History Geography Science

 No History Unit Beyond the Magic Kingdom: What is the sunshine state really like?
 Why is the Magic Kingdom the most popular theme park in the world?
 Identify, describe and explain the function and attraction of theme parks around the world and in particular the Magic Kingdom in Florida Where is the Magic Kingdom?
 Identify, locate, compare and contrast the constituent states of the United States of America and recognise and describe key geographical features of one state other than Florida Why do tourists come to the Magic Kingdom from some countries and not others?
 Observe, describe, explain and begin to draw conclusions about the geographical pattern of the origin of visitors to the Magic Kingdom from countries around the world Why is the state of Florida a peninsula?
-Recognise and describe the key geographical features of a peninsula and compare and contrast the Floridian peninsula with a number of peninsulas at different locations around the world Why is the Kennedy Space Centre in Florida?
+Recognise and describe the key geographical features of a peninsula and compare and contrast the Floridia peninsula with a number of peninsulas at different locations around the world Why is the Kennedy Space Centre in Florida?
 Recognise the key human and physical features and achievements of the Kennedy Space Centre in Florida and explain the geographical reasons for its location Why are sea turtles endangered and what is the Florida Turtle Conservation Society doing to protect them?
 Describe and explain why sea turtles which live in the waters around Florida are endangered and reach a judgement as to how they might be conserved for the future How and why is the climate of the Sunshine State different from where I live?
-Compare and contrast the climate of the United Kingdom and Florida and identify and explain the main differences particularly in relation to temperature and sunshine hours Reach a conclusion and make a judgement as to the best time climatically for British tourists to holiday in Florida How to Floridians cope with hurricanes?
-Identify, describe and explain how hurricanes form and why they present such a threat to the people of Florida and understand the range of ways in which residents take measures to protect themselves and pr States of Matter Compare and group materials together, according to whether they are solids, liquids or gases Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature Set up a fair test.
-Set up a simple test.
+Compare and contrast the climate of the United Kingdom and Florida and eight y and identify an explain the main differences particularly in relation to temperature and sunshine hours Reach a conclusion and make a judgement as to the best time climatically for British tourists to holiday in Florida How to Floridia scope with hurricanes?
+Identify, describe and explain how hurr States of Matter Compare and group materials together, according to whether they are solids, liquids or gases Observe that some materials change state when they are heated or cooled, and measure or research the temperature at which this happens in degrees Celsius (°C) Identify the part played by evaporation and condensation in the water cycle and associate the rate of evaporation with temperature Set up a fair test.
+Set up a fair test.
 Use results to draw simple conclusions.
 Use a data logger to take accurate measurements.
 Provide a written explanation.
 Use straightforward scientific evidence to answer questions or to support their findings.